Anushakhalil/OS_Simulator/README.md

 # OS Simulator App

-This is a flutter project, which will provide interface through which you can simulate multiple OS Algorithms.
+This is a flutter project, which will provide an interface through which you can simulate multiple OS Algorithms.

 ## References